sta379-s25/sta379-s25.github.io/about.md

 * To get an **A** in the course:

     * Master a combination of at least *N+3* homeworks, challenge assignments, and projects
-    * AND Master at least 2 projects
+    * AND Master 2 projects
-    * Eg: *N* homeworks and 3 projects, or *N* homeworks and 1 challenge and 2 projects, or *N-1* homeworks and 2 challenges and 2 projects, or *N-2* homeworks and 3 challenges and 2 projects, etc.
+    * Eg: *N* homeworks and 1 challenge and 2 projects, or *N-1* homeworks and 2 challenges and 2 projects, or *N-2* homeworks and 3 challenges and 2 projects, etc.

 * To get an **A-** in the course:

     * Master a combination of at least *N+2* homeworks, challenge assignments, and projects
-    * AND Master at least 2 projects
+    * AND Master 2 projects

 * To get a **B+** in the course: